440 Huntington Avenue

 - Human-Centered Computing

-- BS, Computer Science, Brown University
+- BS in Computer Science, Brown University

 - Hometown: Boston, Massachusetts